 |Integrated flash drive support|

 |Maximum storage capacity|

-|Internal SSD size|
+|Internal flash drive size|

-|Redundant array of independent disk (RAID) levels for internal SSD|
+|Redundant array of independent disks (RAID) levels for internal flash drives|

-For the most current, and more detailed, SVC interoperability information, please visit: ibm.com/systems/storage/software/virtualization/svc/interop.html (US)
+For the most current and more detailed, SVC interoperability information, please visit: ibm.com/systems/storage/software/virtualization/svc/interop.html (US)